Al-Mansori/Note-Taking-App/README.md

 The app is built using React, a popular JavaScript library for building user interfaces.
 It doesn't rely on any external UI frameworks or libraries.
 The Material-UI components have been commented out in the code, but you can uncomment them if you wish to use Material-UI styling and icons.

----

-Feel free to customize this README to match your project's specifics and requirements.
-Good luck with your note-taking app!